-This certification audit was conducted against Ngā Paerewa Health and Disability Services Standard NZS 8134:2021 and the provider's aged residential care contract (ARCC) with Te Whatu Ora - Health New Zealand Waikato (Te Whatu Ora Waikato).
-The audit process included a review of policies and procedures, review of residents' and staff files, observations and interviews with family/whānau, managers, staff, and a general practitioner.
+This certification audit was conducted against Ngā Paerewa Health and Disability Services Standard NZS 8134:2021 and the provider's aged residential care contract (ARCC) with Te Whatu Ora - Health New Zealand Hauora a Toi Bay of Plenty (Te Whatu Ora Bay of Plenty).
+The audit process included a review of policies and procedures, review of residents' and staff files, observations and interviews with family/whānau, managers, staff, the contracted physiotherapist and a general practitioner.
 All interviewees spoke positively about the care provided.